 If you don't live in a major "gateway city," your airfare to Tokyo may be a bit more expensive.
 Something you may want to consider is buying the cheap airfare you find departing from the gateway city nearest you, and then looking for another cheap airline ticket to the gateway city.

 The credit card we recommend for travel is the Chase Sapphire Preferred, which has no foreign transaction fees and earns you 2 points on dining and travel per $1 spent, as well as 1 point per $1 spent on everything else.
 When you redeem points through Chase Ultimate Rewards portal they're worth 25% more, and you can also transfer them at a 1:1 rate to many other loyalty programs.
-There is a $95 yearly fee (which is waved for the first year), but if you travel more than a couple times a year the points you earn more than make up for it.
+There is a $95 yearly fee, but if you travel more than a couple times a year the points you earn and the perks you receive more than make up for it.
 We can't say enough good things about this card.
 Use our affiliate link to sign up and see if there's any point bonuses.
+Chase Sapphire Preferred usually also offers a generous sign up bonus with enough free points to pay for an international round trip on most airlines through their booking portal.